All Products

-Checks whether the virtual private clouds (VPCs) associated with an Elasticsearch cluster fall within the VPC range specified by the input parameter of this rule if the input parameter is set, or checks whether the network type of the Elasticsearch cluster is set to VPC if the input parameter is left empty.
+Checks whether the virtual private clouds (VPCs) associated with an Elasticsearch cluster fall within the VPC range specified by the input parameter.
+If no input parameter is set, checks whether the cluster's network type is VPC.

 Scenarios